 Mindset is a skill set that requires you to put the reps in

 Next, don’t associate your successes with extrinsic factors – “I was lucky”, “I had help…” imposter syndrome subscribers tend to palm off their successes onto extrinsic factors.
 When someone congratulates you on a job well done, make it your mission to just say “thank you”.
-Internalise that credit, you earned it.
+Internalize that credit, you earnt it.

 Finally, acknowledge your efforts – stop pretending it wasn’t hard work.
 It can feel exposing to admit that we’ve actually worked hard to achieve something, like we aren’t good enough without the work.
 The secret?
 No one is.
 Name me one top-tier athlete who was so naturally gifted they didn’t graft for success.
 Success and hard work go hand in hand – own your effort.